-&lt;sup>1 These characters cannot be generated by pressing the CTRL key and a non-ASCII key.
-If one of these characters follows CHR\$(255) in an output to the keyboard, an error is reported (Error 131 Bad nonalphanumeric keycode.).
+&lt;sup>1These characters cannot be generated by pressing the CTRL key and a non-ASCII key.
+If one of these characters follows CHR\$(255) in an output to the keyboard, an error is reported (Error 131 Bad non-alphanumeric keycode.).

-$^{2}$ Cannot generate this keycode from this keyboard.
+&lt;sup>2Cannot generate this keycode from this keyboard.
 If this character is OUTPUT to the keyboard, an error is not reported.
 Instead, the system will perform as much of the indicated action as possible.
-These keys have no system meaning, and will BEEP if not trapped by ON KBD.